openSUSE/repose/doc/man/repose-add.1.rst

 :-t, --tag=\ *TAG*:
  Override default *TAG*\ s for tagless *REPA*\ s.
 See *REPA* in **OPERANDS** below and **-t**, **--tag** in repoq(1).

+:-v, --verbose:
+ Disable quiet mode for ssh and scp that suppresses most warning and diagnostic messages.

 OPERANDS
 ========